 - Difficulty with configuration changes: Making configuration changes can be complicated and non-intuitive.

-- Unlimited calling area limitations: While 8×8 does support a large unlimited calling area, they lack toll-free minutes.
+- Unlimited calling area limitations: While 8×8 does support a large unlimited calling area, it lacks toll-free minutes.

 - Expensive plans likely: Although 8×8 no longer lists their prices, their last published plans cost between $24-185 per user/per month, and we have to assume the prices are roughly the same, if not higher.

-- Lack of transparency: No pricing plans listed on their website, so it’s difficult to make a decision without having to contact their sales department.
+- Lack of transparency: No pricing plans are listed on their website, so it’s difficult to decide without having to contact their sales department.

 - Hidden or extra fees: Expect additional charges for E911, regulatory fees, international calls, hardware, and some features.